transientskp/tkp/documentation/devref/database/assoc.rst

 Generate a list of candidate runningcatalog-extractedsource associations
 ------------------------------------------------------------------------

 Performed by: :py:func:`tkp.db.associations._insert_temprunningcatalog`

 (See also: :ref:`database_temprunningcatalog` table. )

 This function generates a temporary table listing possible associations with previously catalogued sources.

-For a given image_id,
+For a given ``image_id``:

  - Select all the relevant extractedsource entries, and

  - For each extractedsource, create a bunch of table entries detailing candidate associations with runningcatalog entries which are:

    - In the same declination zone as the extractedsource

    - Have a weighted mean position for which the RA and DEC are within a box of half-width ``radius`` degrees from the extractedsource.
      (This places a hard limit on the maximum association radius).

    - Have a weighted mean position within a user-specified DeRuiter radius of the extractedsource.

  - Each of these rows representing a candidate association is populated with all the values which would represent an update to the corresponding runningcatalog and runningcatalog_flux entries, if the association is later determined to be definitive.

 Trim the 'many-to-many' links to prevent exponentional database growth
 ----------------------------------------------------------------------

 Performed by: :py:func:`tkp.db.associations._flag_many_to_many_tempruncat`

 Especially if we employ a large DeRuiter radius limit, we may generate a large number of candidate associations which result in a complex web of possible lightcurves.
 We reduce this to a more manageable situation by trimming some of the 'weaker' candidate associations.

 First, inspect the temprunningcatalog table:

  - Select entries for which the extractedsource is listed more than once.

  - Of these entries, select those for which the runcat id is listed more than once in temprunningcatalog.

  - Use this selection to determine the runningcatalog id of minimum DeRuiter radius, for each extracted source which is part of a many-to-many set.

  - Then, using this per-extractedsource minimum DR radius, reapply the above filters to select multiply-associated entries, and select all entries for which the runcat id  has a larger than  minimum DR radius to the extractedsource.

  - Return the runcat-extractedsource identifying pair values for all non-optimal entries in many-to-many sets.

 Finally, use these identifiers to set all these entries as ``inactive = TRUE``.

-Or, in pseudo-mathematical terms, tempruncat describes the edges of a graph, linking nodes (sources) from two spaces
-(previous runcat entries, newly extracted entries).
+Or, in pseudo-mathematical terms, tempruncat describes the edges of a graph, linking nodes (sources) from two spaces (previous runcat entries, newly extracted entries).
 (There are no intra-space links).
-:py:func:`._flag_many_to_many_tempruncat` trims this graph using the DeRuiter radius as a ranking metric, to ensure that any connected sub-graph has multiple nodes in *at most* one of the two spaces.
+:py:func:`_flag_many_to_many_tempruncat` trims this graph using the DeRuiter radius as a ranking metric, to ensure that any connected sub-graph has multiple nodes in *at most* one of the two spaces.

 Deal with the  'one-to-many' runcat-to-extractedsource link sub-graphs
 ----------------------------------------------------------------------

 When we observe two new sources in the region of a previous known source, it is unclear if this is due to increased resolution, or a new source.
 To resolve this, we hedge our bets and replace the old single runcat entry